Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 • Tell the essay again.
 You can submit your essay there since Stanford University uses the Common Application.
 There is a Stanford-specific supplement.
 Take your time, respond thoroughly, and double-check your language.

 These specifications are merely a general outline of what must be done.
-We still don’t fully comprehend Stanford Admissions School’s thinking or how to satisfy all of these requirements successfully.
+We still don’t fully comprehend Stanford Admissions School’s thinking or how to successfully satisfy all of these requirements.

 Read also: Cornell Law School Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admissions